-In Paradise Lost, Milton describes Babel as a tower made of a “black bituminous gurge” that “boiles out from under ground, the mouth of Hell” (XII, 41-2).
-The Tower of Babel often provokes fascination as a figure not just of human arrogance but of human aspiration; and yet a symbol of the inevitable threat to human existence altogether.
+In Paradise Lost, Milton describes Babel as a tower made of a “black bituminous gurge” that “boiles out from under ground, the mouth of Hell.”
+The Tower of Babel is a figure not just of human arrogance but of human aspiration, and yet a symbol of the inevitable threat to human existence altogether.
 But Milton’s “gurge” is an apt descriptor not just for the biblical earth, but for our own climate-devastated lands.
 An Australian wildfire-stricken rainforest might become a kind of gurge; likewise, the flood-prone streets of the coastal south United States, or the earthquake zones in Indonesia, or Chile, or California.
 In the myth, the Tower of Babel ultimately signifies the loss of language and human connection.
-But what about us; what will we lose, in the next ten or 100 or 10,000 years, beneath our own bituminous gurge?
+But what about us?
+What will we lose, in the next ten or 100 or 10,000 years, beneath our own bituminous gurge?
 How will the story of that loss be told?

 The Gurge: Into the Labyrinth is a first-person interactive puzzle game that tests the limits of non-linear narrative and explores what it might be like to uncover the stories and fragments of human civilization thousands of years after the world’s end.

 Beginning in the lush and sunny “ruins” of an ancient courtyard, the game presents a natural paradise with overgrown vines cascading down the broken walls and a light breeze flowing through the trees.
 But through interacting with various objects we begin to learn a fantastical story about the previous residents of this courtyard and the legends of how the Gurge, a series of interwoven labyrinths in both space and time, first came into existence.

 Unearthing the Past